astambi/React-Online-Store/README.md

   For convenience user's own orders and all orders viewed by the Admin are listed by status: Pending (new orders placed by users), Cancelled orders (either by the user or by an Admin), Approved orders (orders ready for delivery), Delivered orders (orders delivered to the user).

 - Profile:
-  Users can view they own profile data (username, email, user roles if any) and update the data.
+  Users can view they own profile data (username, email, user roles if any), update or delete their profile.
 The profile provides a collection of user's favourite books and written reviews.

 - Registration / Login:
   Users can register providing email, username and password.
 Upon registration users are redirected to Login.

 - Notifications:
-  [React Toastify](https://fkhadra.github.io/react-toastify/) is used for user notifications.
+  [React Toastify](https://github.com/fkhadra/react-toastify) is used for user notifications.

 ### Public Part (Any user: Authenticated or Anonymous)